croessner/nauthilus-website/docs/configuration/database-backends/lua.md

     - http_location: "status"
       http_method: "GET"
       script_path: "/etc/nauthilus/lua-plugins.d/hooks/status_check.lua"
-      roles: ["admin", "monitoring"]
+      scopes: ["admin", "monitoring"]
     - http_location: "user-info"
       http_method: "GET"
       script_path: "/etc/nauthilus/lua-plugins.d/hooks/user_info.lua"
-      roles: ["user_info"]
+      scopes: ["user_info"]
 ```

-When JWT authentication is enabled, the roles specified for a hook are checked against the roles in the user's JWT token.
-If the user doesn't have any of the required roles, the request is rejected with a 403 Forbidden status.
+When OIDC authentication is enabled, the scopes specified for a hook are checked against the scopes in the user's OIDC token.
+If the user doesn't have any of the required scopes, the request is rejected with a 403 Forbidden status.

-If no roles are specified for a hook, any authenticated user can access it when JWT is enabled.
+If no scopes are specified for a hook, any authenticated user can access it when OIDC auth is enabled.

 ### lua::config